DonTee-Why/visualizer-cli/README.md

 env\Scripts\activate.bat
 ```

-3. Install the dependencies dependencies in the virtual environment.
+3. Install the dependencies in the virtual environment.

 ```sh
 cd visualizer-cli